North Burnet–Gateway, Austin, Texas

 North Burnet–Gateway (NBG) is a 2,300 acre neighborhood in northwest Austin, Texas bordered by Walnut Creek to the north, US 183 to the south and southwest, Metric Boulevard to the east, Braker Lane to the northwest, and MoPac (Loop 1) to the west.

+North Burnet-Gateway is mostly located within City Council District 7, with a small portion located within District 6.

 History

 In 2006, the City of Austin established the North Burnet/Gateway 2035 Master Plan.
 It adopted the North Burnet/Gateway Neighborhood Plan on November 1, 2007, and the North Burnet/Gateway Regulating Plan in 2009.

 Education

 Public primary and secondary education

 North Burnet-Gateway is served by the Austin Independent School District.
 Students in the neighborhood are zoned for one of three elementary schools (Pillow Elementary School, Summit Elementary School, or Davis Elementary School), one of two middle schools (Burnet Middle School or Murchison Middle School) and Anderson High School.

 Higher education

 The Austin Community College Northridge Campus is located in North Burnet-Gateway, as is the University of Texas at Austin J. J. Pickle Research Campus.